junwai/Game/Game Rules.md

 - When health reaches 0 the affected unit is removed from play and 'eliminated'
 - If a unit is eliminated, remove it from the board
 - Health does not refresh across rounds unless stated otherwise
-- Leveling up affects the maximum health of a unit, but does not immediately affect a unit’s current health, i.e. if a unit currently has 5 HP and levels up, any increases to maximum health do not raise the unit’s HP from 5 to 6 at the beginning of the next round
+- Leveling up affects the maximum health of a unit automatically

 ## Attack
 - All initiated attacks are Range 1 unless otherwise stated